d1nch8g/consensuscraft/README.md

-# Consensuscraft - Cross-server Ender Chest Minecraft Bedrock Mod
+# Consensuscraft - Cross-server Ender Chest Minecraft Bedrock Server Wrapper

-This is a mod that provides ability to "wrap" bedrock server with a thing, which will allows cross-server ender chest storage.
+This is a mod that provides ability to "wrap" bedrock server with a thing, which will allow cross-server ender chest storage.
 In can be basically installed on any bedrock server - connecting it to a network, or creating a new one if you wish.

 <!--
 implement proper syncornization of database on node connection